|

 In talking of Sri Lanka, this is what Lee Kuan Yew says: -

-are responsible for our own people and we take the right decisions for them.
-You
+and we are responsible for our own people and we take the right decisions

-look at the old Philippines.
+for them.
+You look at the old Philippines.
 The old Ceylon.
-The old East Pakistan and several
+The old East

 And they had sterling reserves.
 They had two Universities.

-liberals or British liberals used to say, then it ought to have flourished.
-But
+American liberals or British liberals used to say, then it ought to have

-or break off.
+up, or break off.
 And looking back, I think the Tunku was wise.
-(The reference is to
+(The

-Tunku Abdul Rahman the Malaysian Prime Minister under whose rule Singapore
+reference is to Tunku Abdul Rahman the Malaysian Prime Minister under whose

-separated from Malaysia).
-I offered a loosening up of the system.
-He said:
+rule Singapore separated from Malaysia).
+I offered a loosening up of the

-"Clean cut, go your way".
-Had we stayed in, and I look at Colombo and
+system.
+He said: "Clean cut, go your way".
+Had we stayed in, and I look at

-difference to the tragedy that is being enacted.
-They failed because they had
+makes no great difference to the tragedy that is being enacted.
+They failed

 |